AdobeDocs/commerce-learn.en/help/api-mesh/getting-started-api-mesh.md

 ---
 title: Get started with API Mesh
 description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
-Learn about installing Adobe IO, working with projects, creating a graphql reverse proxy and much more.
+Learn about installing Adobe Developer, working with projects, creating a graphql reverse proxy and much more.
 landing-page-description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
 Learn about installing Adobe IO, working with projects, creating a graphql reverse proxy and much more.
 kt: 11802
 doc-type: tutorial